qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 ring.
 Attributes are not modified.

 An optional minimum area parameter allows removing only holes which are smaller than a specified area threshold.
-Leaving this parameter as 0.0 results in all holes being removed.
+Leaving this parameter at ``0.0`` results in all holes being removed.

 .. figure:: /static/user_manual/processing_algs/qgis/delete_holes.png